The President regularly accuses major media outlets of spreading fake news.

 What Do We Notice?

-As we can see here, all three of these news sources have focused on different issues, although all three of them have a story about transgender bill issues.
+As we can see here, all three of these news sources focus on different issues, although all three of them have a story about transgender bill issues.
 In addition, two of the news stories use, at some point, strong words or ideas that could be considered biased or inflammatory: “reeling”, “Left Wing Directed and Funded”.

 The point here is that is impossible to erase all bias in the media.
 The goal is that journalists work to overcome unfair bias.